aawotund/Combined-machine-learning-and-linear-regression-analysis-of-NIR-spectra-.../README.md

-# Discerning Substandard and Falsified from Genuine Pharmaceuticals : A Regression and Classification Analysis of NIR Data
+# Discrimination of substandard and falsified formulations from genuine pharmaceuticals using NIR spectra and machine learning.

        *Authors: Olatunde Awotunde, (University of Notre Dame) .
 Email: aawotund@nd.edu (Developed Chemometric Algorthms using R and